Tom-Julux/core_project/Documentation.md

 Main plugin(s) included in this repository:

-- **napari-interactive** — the core plugin: an interactive segmentation widget that supports multi-object workflows and serves as the base class for model-specific plugins.
+- **napari-promptable** — the core plugin: an interactive segmentation widget that supports multi-object workflows and serves as the base class for model-specific plugins.
-- **napari-interactive-2d-sam** — 2D plane segmentation using a SAM2-based model.
+- **napari-promptable-2d-sam** — 2D plane segmentation using a SAM2-based model.
-- **napari-interactive-2dt-sam** — 2D+t (or 3D) propagation: extends the 2D plugin with mask propagation between adjacent frames.
+- **napari-promptable-2dt-sam** — 2D+t (or 3D) propagation: extends the 2D plugin with mask propagation between adjacent frames.
-- **napari-interactive-3d-sam** — 3D segmentation using up to three orthogonal planes and a simple view-control UI.
+- **napari-promptable-3d-sam** — 3D segmentation using up to three orthogonal planes and a simple view-control UI.
-- **napari-interactive-{2d,3d}-noregistration** — lightweight example plugins without ML models; useful for UI testing and as implementation templates.
+- **napari-promptable-{2d,3d}-noregistration** — lightweight example plugins without ML models; useful for UI testing and as implementation templates.

 Additional helper plugins: